|The cruciform water feature at The Garden of Remembrance, Parnell Square, Dublin.|

 On this site you will find Military Pension records for those who fought in the 1916 Easter Rising, and applied for and were granted a pension.
 If your family member — or his/her survivors — did not apply for a pension in respect of service, you will not find a record of their service.
 The records for those who served exclusively during the Irish War of Independence and the Irish Civil War have not yet been released online.

-As well as the Military Service Pensions Collection, a whole host of materials can be accessed online including the Bureau of Military History Archives (1913 - 1921), which includes the Witness Statements collection amassed in 1947, The Irish Free State Army Census Collection 1922, An tÓglách Magazine accounts of the 1916 Rising, copies of significant issues of An tÓglách Magazine and the Military Archives Image Gallery.
+As well as the Military Service Pensions Collection, a whole host of materials can be accessed online including the Bureau of Military History Archives (1913 - 1921), which includes the Witness Statements collection amassed between 1947 and 1958, The Irish Free State Army Census Collection 1922, An tÓglách Magazine accounts of the 1916 Rising, copies of significant issues of An tÓglách Magazine and the Military Archives Image Gallery.
 All of this is accessible online for free.

 2. THE NATIONAL ARCHIVES OF IRELAND: